Chemicals Pricing Data Subscription

 Plans Starting at $299 USD /year

-Price Dynamics.
-The Acrylic Acid price in United States increased during November 2018 to 1,510 USD per metric ton, which represents a slight rise of 0.7% compared to the previous month’s value.
-On a year-over-year basis, Acrylic Acid prices in United States increased significantly by 11%.
-Meanwhile, in Belgium, the average price of Acrylic Acid amounted to 990 USD per metric ton, from 1,230 USD per metric ton one year earlier.
-On a month-over-month basis, the Acrylic Acid price in Belgium is 11% lower than the price one month before.
+Acrylic Acid Price Outlook.
+The price of Acrylic Acid (United States) decreased during December 2019 to 1,350 USD per metric ton, which represents a considerable decline of 17% compared to the previous month’s value.
+On a year-over-year basis, the prices of Acrylic Acid (United States) decreased significantly by 12%.
+Meanwhile, the average price of Acrylic Acid (China) amounted to 1,160 USD per metric ton, from 1,230 USD per metric ton one year earlier.
+On a month-over-month basis, the price of Acrylic Acid (China) is 5% higher than the price one month before.

-The price of Acrylic Acid in China declined considerably throughout November 2018, reaching 1,280 USD per metric ton.
-The price in China is 11% lower than the average price in the previous month and 0.8% lower than the average price one year before.
-In contrast, Acrylic Acid prices in Thailand were flat during November 2018, and were rise when compared to the average price in the preceding yeara rise of 2% from the previous year’s price.
+The price of Acrylic Acid (Southeast Asia) rose throughout December 2019, reaching 1,210 USD per metric ton.
+The price is 5% higher than the average price in the previous month and 5% lower than the average price one year before.
+In contrast, the prices of Acrylic Acid (Europe) increased during December 2019, reaching 1,010 USD per metric ton, which means a rise of 5% from the previous month’s price and a decline of 6% from the previous year’s price.

-Because of its relatively high corrosiveness, it should be stored in equipment made of or lined with glass, polyethylene, polypropylene, or stainless steel.
-The recommended bulk storage temperature is 15-25°C since this temperature range avoids freezing.
+Acrylic Acid Handling.
+Because of its relatively high corrosiveness, Acrylic Acid should be stored in equipment made of or lined with glass, polyethylene, polypropylene, or stainless steel.
+The recommended bulk storage temperature is 15-25 °C since this temperature range avoids freezing.
 Inadvertent polymerization can be avoided at this temperature and with adequate inhibition.
-The standard level of inhibitor in commercially available acrylic acid is 180-220 ppm MEHQ (Hydroquinone monomethyl ether) with dissolved oxygen for stabilization.
-Therefore, an atmosphere containing 5 to 21 vol. % of oxygen should be maintained above the acrylic acid as pure oxygen could create a fire hazard.
-Steam, pure nitrogen or any other inter gases could reduce the dissolved oxygen to a dangerously low level where the effectiveness of the inhibitor could be greatly reduced.
+The standard level of inhibitor in commercially available Acrylic Acid is 180-220 ppm MEHQ (hydroquinone monomethyl ether) with dissolved oxygen for stabilization.
+Therefore, an atmosphere containing 5 to 21 vol% of oxygen should be maintained above the Acrylic Acid as pure oxygen could create a fire hazard.
+Steam, pure nitrogen, or any other inter gases could reduce the dissolved oxygen to a dangerously low level where the effectiveness of the inhibitor could be greatly reduced.

 • Propylene + oxygen (oxidation),